 There are a variety of methods used to target sailfish in Islamorada…

 Slow trolling with live baits such as Ballyhoo, Cigar minnows, Pilchards, Goggle Eyes, Threadfin Herring, Sardines, Blue Runners, and more.

 Kite fishing is another fun way to catch sailfish.

-But, my all-time favorite is sight fishing.
-Sight Fishing is my favorite method because you are actually cruising around the ocean spotting sailfish swimming in water as shallow as 10 ft and casting live bait directly to the fish.
-Its a real thrill!
-It’s exciting finding them.
-It’s exciting casting to them and watching the reaction of both the bait and the sailfish.
+Our all-time favorite technique is sight fishing.
+Sight fishing is a thrilling method because you are actually cruising around the ocean spotting sailfish swimming in water as shallow as 10 ft and casting live bait directly to the fish.
+It’s a real thrill!
+It’s exciting seeing them, casting to them, and watching the reaction of both the bait and the sailfish.
 Of course, none of that is as exciting as when you see them swallow the bait, hook up, and realize they are in a fight for their life.
 That is when the adrenaline really starts to pump.

 Remember to listen to the captain’s instructions, because these fish don’t want to be caught and will do everything they can to get off the hook or break the line.
 Our job is to give you the guidance to get the fish on the line and to the boat.